 With the current digital media age, there are pictures EVERYWHERE.
 Facebook, Instagram, your phone, your spouse’s phone, text messages, Google Photos, your email, your computer, and on and on.
 This picture overload makes it feel really hard to know how to organize your pictures.

 This post does not cover WHERE to store all your pictures.
-If you’re deciding between iPhoto, windows photos, the cloud, a hard drive, Google photos, amazon photos (and on and on), check out my thoughts on which program makes the most sense for most people!
+If you’re deciding between iPhoto/ iCloud, windows photos, the cloud, a hard drive, Google photos, Prime photos (and on and on), check out my thoughts on which program makes the most sense for most people!

 1. The Once a Month Photo Club

 The main “trick” here is to understand the following steps and then schedule a time to organize your pictures every single month.
-I write it on my calendar, buy some wine, and spend a couple hours on it after the kids go to bed, usually with a show on in the background while my husband is geeking out – coding next to me.
+I plan for it on my calendar, brew some decaf or tea, and spend a couple hours on it after the kids go to bed, usually with a show on in the background while my husband is geeking out – coding next to me.

 2. Start Current

 Once you’re current, the easiest way to catch up is to set small goals.
 Do the current month + 1 old month each month.
+I suggest going in reverse chronological order.
 Don’t do more than that if you’ll get overwhelmed.
 If you have the freedom, flexibility, and endurance to block out an entire Saturday to get caught up, fine.
 But most people would rather drink bleach while poking their eyes out.
 So, I suggest small progress.
 Baby steps.
 1 old month + the current month.
 You can do it!

 3. Gather Pictures from Multiple Sources for 1 Month

 - shared photos from google photos, FB, or IG